Sophos Firewall v19.5 - All new features in this update

 OSPFv3

-The new dynamic routing engine provides support for OSPFv3.
-OSPFv3’s innovations include support for IPv6, smaller header size, and no longer uses MD5 for authentication.
-OSPFv3 completely eliminates its own support for authentication and instead relies on the more flexible IPsec framework of IPv6.
+The new dynamic routing engine offers support for OSPFv3.
+New features in OSPFv3 include support for IPv6, a smaller header size, and the removal of MD5 for authentication.
+OSPFv3 does not provide its own authentication support at all and instead relies on IPv6’s more flexible IPsec framework.

 Log